 (A) Device name is the same on all exemption Executive Orders to be consolidated

 (B) Applicable OEM is the same on all exemption Executive Orders, except when combined under the same test group or engine family, to be consolidated.
+EV conversion kits are exempt from this requirement.

 (C) Device description is the same on all exemption Executive Orders to be consolidated